-The optional standard business mileage rate that is used to determine the deductible cost of operating a vehicle for business purposes will increase in 2023, despite the fact that the national price of gasoline is currently slightly lower than it was a year ago.
-The 2023 cents-per-mile rate for the use of a car, van, pickup, or panel truck for business purposes is 65.5 cents, according to a recent IRS announcement.
+In 2024, there will be a 1.5 cent increase per mile to the optional standard mileage rate that is used to determine the deductible cost of operating a vehicle for business purposes.
+The IRS recently announced that the cents-per-mile rate for using a car, van, pickup, or panel truck for commercial purposes will increase to 67 cents (from 65.5 cents for 2023).
 Along with cars powered by gasoline and diesel, these prices also apply to hybrid and electric vehicles.

 Standard Business Mileage Rate vs. Actual Expenses